Example configuration.yaml entry

 secondary-text-color: slategray

 Theme happy: Same as in the previous example.
-This legacy format is still supported and will behave as before and automatically use the default light theme as the base.
+This legacy format is still supported and automatically uses the default light theme as the base.

 Theme sad: By using the new modes key plus the subkey dark this theme will now be based on the default dark theme.
 The final theme rules are determined in three steps: First, the default dark theme CSS variables will be applied, then second the CSS variables from the top level of the theme that are mode-independent (primary-color: steelblue in this example) and lastly the mode-specific CSS variables will be layered on top (secondary-text-color: slategray).